-- · Agencies won't purchase loan if it exceeds limit - Different loan limits for different parts of U.S. - The conforming loan limits for 2024 changed from those placed in 2023.
-The baseline loan limits have increased in all, but two U.S. counties.
-The baseline one-unit property loan limit for 2024 is \$766,550.
-In 2023 this figure was \$726,200.
+- Agencies won't purchase loan if it exceeds limit - Different loan limits for different parts of U.S. - The conforming loan limits for 2025 changed from those placed in 2024.
+The baseline loan limits have increased for most U.S. counties.
+The baseline one-unit property loan limit for 2025 is \$806,500.
+In 2024 this figure was \$766,550.
 The same is the case for the limit in high-cost areas.
 For places where 115% of local median values are higher than those of the baseline limit, the loan limits are higher.
 In high-cost areas The Housing and Economic Recovery mandates a ceiling from the baseline limit.
 This ceiling is set at 150%.
-For 2024, the high-cost area limit is set to \$1,149,825. - Jumbo loan loan that exceeds conforming loan limits.
+For 2025, the high-cost area limit is set to \$1,209,750. - Jumbo loan loan that exceeds conforming loan limits.
 Extra-large loans are sometimes called super jumbos - About half of jumbo loans are Adjustable Rate Mortgages (ARMs). - Higher interest rates